 - Your OT may also advise using a shower chair or tub-transfer bench when you shower.
-Sitting will keep you safer and help you save your energy. - Do not take a bath, sit in a hot tub, swim, or use a sauna or steam room for at least 4 weeks, or until your care team says it is OK.
+Sitting will keep you safer and help you save your energy. - Do not take a bath, sit in a hot tub, swim, or use a sauna or steam room until your care team says it is OK.